Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 You know it, and I know it.

-At 800 282-2882, if you want to call, the email address is rush at EIB net.com.
+At 800-282-2882, if you want to call, the email address is rush at EIBnet.com.

-Let's had a conversation with Mr. Snerdley back in his office.
+I just had a conversation with Mr. Snerdley back in his office.

-Snerdley is are you confident what you told me?
+Snerdley is, are you confident what you told me?

-Snurley's confident this thing's not going to become law.
+Snerdley's confident this thing's not going to become law.

 The immigration bill will not become law.

-It may happen in the Senate.
+It may happen in the Senate, who knows.

-Claire McCaskill, Missouri says she doesn't think it will.
+Claire McCaskill, Missouri, says she doesn't think it will.

 Well, we'll see.